AP Explains: How India’s fast-growing cases topped 3 million

 TESTING RAMPED UP

 Nationwide, India is testing more than 900,000 samples per day, exceeding the World Health Organization’s benchmark of 140 tests per 1 million people.
-But it’s not clear how many are antigen tests, which are faster but less accurate compared to RT-PCR, the gold standard for the coronavirus.
+But about a third of these are antigen tests, which are faster but less accurate compared to RT-PCR, the gold standard for the coronavirus.

 Uttar Pradesh, with 200 million people India’s most populous state and also one of its poorest, is conducting the most tests, with an average of 110,000 daily.